-- Section 1.
-As used in this act, the following terms
+Section 1.
+As used in this act, the following termsshall have the following meanings:

-shall have the following meanings: - (1) AUTHENTICATE.
-The representation by a dealer or other person that a collectible is authentic. - (2) AUTOGRAPHED ITEM.
-A sports item or entertainment media item bearing the signature of a particular person that is sold or offered for sale for fifty dollars (\$50) or more, excluding sales tax and shipping fees, when the dealer offers the signed item at a higher price than the dealer would charge for a comparable item without the signature. - (3) COLLECTIBLE.
-An autographed item, entertainment media item, historical artifact, limited edition item, item of memorabilia, sports item, or similar item represented to have value based on the collectible nature of the item. - (4) CONSUMER.
+4 (1) AUTHENTICATE.
+The representation by a dealer or 5 other person that a collectible is authentic.

+6 (2) AUTOGRAPHED ITEM.
+A sports item or entertainment 7 media item bearing the signature of a particular person that 8 is sold or offered for sale for fifty dollars (\$50) or more, 9 excluding sales tax and shipping fees, when the dealer offers 10 the signed item at a higher price than the dealer would charge 11 for a comparable item without the signature.

+(3) COLLECTIBLE.
+An autographed item, entertainment media item, historical artifact, limited edition item, item of memorabilia, sports item, or similar item represented to have value based on the collectible nature of the item.

+(4) CONSUMER.
 A natural person who purchases an autographed collectible from a dealer for personal, family, or household purposes.
-The term includes a prospective purchaser meeting these criteria. - (5) DEALER.
+The term includes a prospective purchaser meeting these criteria.

+(5) DEALER.
 A person who is in the business of selling or offering for sale collectibles and has sold three or more collectibles in the preceding 12 months.
 The term includes a person engaged in a mail-order, telephone-order, online, or television business for the sale of collectibles.
-The term does not include any of the following: - a.
-A pawnbroker that acquired the collectible through a foreclosure on a collateral loan, provided that the pawnbroker does not hold himself or herself out as having knowledge or skill peculiar to autographed collectibles.
+The term does not include any of the following:

+a.
+A pawnbroker who acquired the collectible througha foreclosure on a collateral loan, provided that the pawnbroker does not hold himself or herself out as having knowledge or skill peculiar to autographed collectibles.

-- b.
-The person who autographed the collectible. - (6) ENTERTAINMENT MEDIA ITEM.
-An item related to music, television, and films, including, but not limited to, a picture, photo, record, compact disc, digital video disc, ticket, program, playbill, clothing, hat, poster, toy, plaque, trading card, musical instrument, or other entertainment memorabilia. - (7) HISTORICAL ARTIFACT.
-An object, such as a tool, or the remains of one, such as a shard of pottery, or a historical writing, manuscript, or document, characteristic of an earlier time or cultural stage, valued for its historical significance and authenticity. - (8) LIMITED EDITION.
-An autographed collectible that meets all of the following requirements: - a.
-A person has produced a specific quantity of an autographed collectible and placed it on the open market. - b.
-The person has posted a notice, at its primary place of business, that it will provide any consumer, upon request, with a copy of a notice that states the exact number of an autographed collectible produced in that series of limited editions. - c.
+b.
+The person who autographed the collectible.

+4 (6) ENTERTAINMENT MEDIA ITEM.
+An item related to 5 music, television, or films, including, but not limited to, a 6 picture, photo, record, compact disc, digital video disc, 7 ticket, program, playbill, clothing, hat, poster, toy, plaque, 8 trading card, musical instrument, or other entertainment 9 memorabilia.

+(7) HISTORICAL ARTIFACT.
+An object, such as a tool, or the remains of one, such as a shard of pottery, or a historical writing, manuscript, or document, characteristic of an earlier time or cultural stage, valued for its historical significance and authenticity.

+15 (8) LIMITED EDITION.
+An autographed collectible that 16 meets all of the following requirements:

+a.
+A person has produced a specific quantity of anautographed collectible and placed it on the open market.

+b.
+The person has posted a notice, at its primary place of business, that it will provide any consumer, upon request, with a copy of a notice that states the exact number of an autographed collectible produced in that series of limited editions.

+c.
 The person makes available, upon request of a consumer, evidence that the electronic encoding, films, molds, or plates used to create the autographed collectible have been destroyed after the specified number of autographed collectibles have been produced.

+Page 3
-- d.
-The sequence number of the autographed

-collectible and the number of the total quantity produced in

-the limited edition are printed on the autographed
+d.
+The sequence number of the autographed collectible and the number of the total quantity produced in the limited edition are printed on the autographed collectible.